offroad-robotics/sst_as_a_heuristic_for_frontier_exploration/README.md

-# Spot Frontier Exploration using Sound Source Tracking as a Heuristic for Search.
+# Sound Source Tracking as a Heuristic for Frontier Exploration in Search and Rescue using a Quadruped Mobile Robot

 ***AKA: Teaching a robot dog how to play marco polo*** :speaking_head:...:robot:...:dog2: